 Phillip Inman and Graeme Wearden

-Budget uncertainty is weighing on UK economy, survey finds
+Budget uncertainty is weighing on UK economy, say businesses

 Engineers working in a factory

-Concerns about the impact of next month’s budget are ‘jangling nerves somewhat’ in the manufacturing sector, say economists.
+Concerns about the impact of next month’s budget are ‘jangling nerves’ in the manufacturing sector, say economists.
 Photograph: David Davies/PA

-Uncertainty before Labour’s first budget next month is weighing on the UK economy, according to two separate business surveys.
+Uncertainty before Labour’s first budget since 2010 next month is weighing on the UK economy, according to two separate business surveys.

-The data company S&P Global said UK private sector activity growth slowed for the second consecutive month in September, affecting companies in the services and manufacturing industries.
+The data company S&P Global said UK private sector activity growth slowed for the second consecutive month in September, affecting the services and manufacturing industries.

 Some companies reported that clients were taking a “wait-and-see approach” to decision-making before the autumn budget, which is hitting investment plans, even as the chancellor, Rachel Reeves, wants to encourage business investment to boost economic growth.